OpenMS/pyopenms-docs/docs/source/export_pandas_dataframe.rst

 **Extract assigned peptide identifications from a feature map**

-Peptide identifications can be mapped to their corresponding :term:`features` in a ``FeatureMap``.
+Peptide identifications can be mapped to their corresponding features in a ``FeatureMap``.
 It is possible to extract them using the function
 ``pyopenms.FeatureMap.get_assigned_peptide_identifications()`` returning a list of ``PeptideIdentification`` objects.